eclipse-openj9/openj9-docs/docs/xgc.md

 : The minimum amount of time spent on garbage collection of the nursery area, expressed as a percentage of the overall time for the last three GC intervals.

+### `dynamicBreadthFirstScanOrdering`

+         -Xgc:dynamicBreadthFirstScanOrdering

+: This option sets the scan mode for GC operations that evacuate objects in the heap (scavenge operations (`gencon`) and copy forward operations (`balanced`)) to dynamic breadth first mode.
+This scan mode reflects the method for traversing the object graph and is a variant that adds *partial depth first traversal* on top of the breadth first scan mode.
+The aim of dynamic breadth first mode is driven by object field hotness.
+This mode is the default for the `balanced` GC policy.

 ### `excessiveGCratio`

         -Xgc:excessiveGCratio=<value>